 “I’m just in the very beginning of starting to come up with what the new trilogy is going to be,” Johnson reportedly said at a press event in Mexico for The Last Jedi in November 2017.
 “What makes me so excited about it, is the idea of doing a new story on the big canvas of three movies in this world.
 There’s just so much potential and I can’t wait to jump into it.”

-Johnson announced that he would begin work on this new galaxy far, far away trilogy after his next project, Knives Out, which is set to hit theaters on Nov.
+Johnson announced that he would begin work on this new galaxy far, far away trilogy after completing his film Knives Out, which hit theaters on Nov.
 27, 2019.

 Rogue One Prequel (TBA)

 Diego Luna‘s Cassian Andor is getting his own spinoff series from the hit Rogue One film.
 Spoiler alert for Rogue One, but we already know how Cassian’s story ends.
 Along with Jyn Erso (Felicity Jones) and several other Rebel fighters, he embarks on a suicide mission to steal the plans to the Death Star.
 They succeed and those plans are eventually delivered to Leia, kicking off the events of Star Wars: A New Hope.

 But before Cassian became a war hero, he had a long career as a Rebel spy.
 Disney has described the project as a spy thriller.
 Tony Gilroy, one of the writers of Rogue One, will pen the pilot for this yet-unnamed series.
 Alan Tudyk will reprise the role of droid K-2SO, according to a funny tweet from the actor.